 Try Neem Extract and Oregano Oil

-According to the doctor-writers at Med-Health.net, neem extract and oregano oil can also be used as natural antibiotics that can break down calcium shells from nanobacteria in the pineal gland.
+Neem extract and oregano oil can also be used as natural antibiotics that could break down calcium shells from nanobacteria in the pineal gland.
 They also have many other anti-fungal and anti-bacterial properties.

 Avoid Excessive Amounts of Calcium